 Anouk van Dijk

 Anouk van Dijk is a choreographer, artistic director and the creator of the movement system, Countertechnique.
 From 2012 - 2019, she was the Artistic Director of renowned contemporary dance company Chunky Move in Melbourne, Australia.
-Currently Anouk van Dijk works as a freelance choreographer and is the Artistic Director of Countertechnique.
+Currently Anouk van Dijk works internationally as a freelance choreographer and is the Artistic Director of Countertechnique.

 Anouk van Dijk spent the first ten years of her career as a lead soloist for Rotterdam Dance Company and Amanda Miller’s Pretty Ugly Dance Company.
 From early on, she was attracted to choreography and from the late nineties committed herself exclusively to the conception, creation and performance of her own work.
 In 1999, Van Dijk founded her own company, anoukvandijk dc, dedicated to creating work that sought to provide an insight into the many facets of the human experience through the lens of contemporary dance.

 During her tenure of Artistic Director of Chunky Move in Melbourne, Australia, she created several large scale productions, amongst others An Act of Now (2012), Complexity of Belonging (2014, with Falk Richter), Depth of Field (2015), Rule of Thirds (2016), Common Ground (2018).
 In recent years, she created Distant Matter for Staatsballet Berlin, followed by the multi-disciplinairy show TOUCH with writer/director Falk Richter at the Münchner Kammerspiele in Germany, and created Out of the Blue for Skånes Dansteater / Malmö Opera in Sweden, a large-scale work on music from Bach to Björk with the Malmö Opera Orchestra and Children's Choir.